|

 Coverdell Education Savings Accounts (ESA)

-Schwab provides Coverdell Education Savings Accounts (ESAs) to help families save for education costs.
-Contributions grow tax-free, and withdrawals for qualified expenses (like tuition, books, and supplies) are also tax-free.
-Coverdell ESAs are useful for expenses from kindergarten to college.
+Schwab provides Coverdell Education Savings Accounts (ESA) to help families save for educational expenses.
+Funds grow tax-free, and withdrawals are tax-free when used for qualified expenses like tuition, books, and supplies.
+Coverdell ESAs are ideal for educational planning from kindergarten through college.

 529 College Savings Plans

-529 College Savings Plans are helpful for saving for higher education.
-They offer tax benefits and cover a range of educational expenses.
-Contributions grow tax-deferred, and withdrawals for qualified costs are tax-free, making them a good choice for dealing with college expenses.
+529 College Savings Plans are excellent for saving for higher education.
+They offer significant tax advantages and can cover a wide range of education-related expenses.
+Contributions grow tax-deferred, and withdrawals for eligible expenses are tax-free, making them ideal for managing rising college costs.

 Final Thoughts